CLICK HERE FOR INDEX PAGE

 The gears that make up a compound gear usually differ in size and have a different number of teeth.
 This is useful if there is a need to speed up or slow down the final output.

-For the example seen opposite, the output speed will be faster than the input speed.
+For the example seen below, the output speed will be faster than the input speed.

 Another example of a compound gear system is seen below.
 Gears C and B are fixed together and rotate in the same direction and at the same speed.